marco3211/shopping-app/README.md

 # Application Overview

-**Important**: I only used two files `main.jsx` and `App.jsx` to keep the application simple and easy to understand.
-However it's possible to decouple the code and have a more robust project code structure.
-Based on the question, I understood that what was needed is an app without much complexity.

 This React application is built using Vite, a tool which provides fast development and hot module replacement (HMR) capabilities.
 The app is leveraging key technologies and configurations to enhance its development effeciency and long-term maintenance.

 ## Key Technologies and Configurations